k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 In order to use a Secrets Management service, you should configure and set Fabric using the following 2 components:

 1. **config.ini**.
-Set the configuration in the config.ini file with the selected Secrets Management service’s attributes, along with access and permission details.
+Set the configuration in the config.ini file with the selected Secrets Management service’s properties, along with access and permission details.
 Read [here](/articles/26_fabric_security/04b_secret_manager_config.md) for more details.
 2. **Interface Editor**.
 Provision and mark the required interface connection details as those that should be taken from the Secrets Management service, as part of the project's implementation settings.
 Read [here](/articles/26_fabric_security/04c_secret_manager_interface.md) for more details.